 Making yogurt in your Instant Pot is a very simple process.
 Like any new skill, it takes a little practice before you feel confident.
 However, as we said, the skills involved in making homemade yogurt in the Instant Pot are fairly basic.

 If you can set your Instant Pot, use a thermometer (optional!), and stir a spoon, you can make yogurt in your Instant Pot.

 Enjoy this simple, fool-proof homemade yogurt method, and let us know when you try it!
-I (Steph) will be hanging out in the comments if you have any questions about the process, and don’t forget to watch the video and leave a comment there if you have any questions!
+Remember to watch the video and leave a comment there if you have any questions!